 None lives for themselves.
 14:1-12

 From 14:1 to 15:22 Paul writes about "the weak" and "the strong."
 He particularly wants "the strong" to consider "the weak."
-"The strong" are Gentile believers who, as children of grace, have found liberty in Christ, although as Paul says, such liberty is not liberty to sin.
-Paul asks his new converts to consider their behavior before "the weak" (pietists, nomists - law-bound believers) so as not to offend them and drive them from Christ.
-"The weak" tend to think that their life as a believers is progressed by obedience to Biblical law.
+"The strong" are mostly Gentile believers who, as children of grace, have found liberty in Christ, although as Paul says, such liberty is not liberty to sin.
+Paul wants his new converts to consider their behavior before "the weak" (law-bound believers) so as not to offend them and drive them from Christ.
+"The weak" tend to think that their life as believers is progressed by obedience to Biblical law.
 In the early church, these pious believers tended to be former Jews.
-Although Paul, in his letter to the Romans, seeks to demolish this wrong application of the law, and affirm that God's full blessings belong to those who rest in faith on the faithfulness of Christ, he does not want to undermine the faith of these weak believers, nor demolish the truth that the law properly serves as a guide to the Christian life.
+Although Paul, in his letter to the Romans, seeks to demolish this wrong application of the law, and affirm that God's full blessings belong to those who rest in faith on the faithfulness of Christ, he does not want to undermine the faith of these weak believers.
 In our passage for study, Paul directs how "the weak" and "the strong" should treat each other.

 v1.
 "The weak" should be fully included in the Christian fellowship, without quarreling over their religious sensibilities.
 Obviously, "the strong" are in a majority in the Roman church.
 This free-of-the-law Gentile crew have found liberty in Christ and Paul happily numbers himself with them.
-It is most likely that "the strong" were called "weak" by the pietists, the law-bound group, since they didn't apply themselves to the details of the law, eg. circumcision.
+It is most likely that "the strong" were called "weak" by the pietists, the law-bound group.
 In the eyes of a law-bound believer, keeping the whole law displays strength.

 v2-4.
 "The strong" are not to despise "the weak" and "the weak" are not to judge "the strong."
 They both belong to the Lord and will be supported by him.
-Paul is even handed in his critique, even though his focus is primarily on "the strong."
-It is easy to pass judgement on those who seem overly pious in their law-keeping, but the truth is there is only one Judge, and he will determine whether we stand or fall.
+It is easy to judge, or despise, those we don't agree with, but the truth is there is only one Judge, and he will determine whether we stand or fall.

 v10-12.
 Judging, or despising a brother, because of their liberty, or their piety, is stupid, given that everything will be resolved in the final judgement when each one of us will have to give account of ourselves before God.
-One brother, with a particular viewpoint, style of worship, life-style.... has no right to judge another brother who takes a different line.
-Paul supports his warning about judging others by quoting Isaiah 45:23.
-He then draws out the implication that instead of focusing on the imperfection of others, we would be wise to focus on our own imperfections, given that each of us will have to give an account of our life before God.
+Paul supports his warning by quoting Isaiah 45:23.
+He then draws out the implication that instead of focusing on the imperfection of others, we would be wise to focus on our own imperfections, given that each of us will have to give account to God.